Using the JAWS Scripts For Skype for Windows Desktop 8 (Electron)

 Use Alt+2 to pop open the contact list.
 This was Alt+1 in the classic Skype for Windows Desktop client.

-Since the contact list is searched by the "Search Skype" box (quickly reachable with Ctrl+F), it may rarely be necessary to
+Since the contact list is searched by the "Search Skype" box (quickly reachable with Ctrl+Shift+s), it may rarely be necessary to

 open the contact list directly.